oddbird/oddleventy/content/workshops/cascading-styles-deep.md

 {{ embed.figure([{
   img: 'pages/css-workshop/conventions.jpg',
-  alt: 'A woman in a suit kneels to pet cute ducklings while the mother duck removes a bill from her purse' }]) }}
+  alt: 'A woman in a suit kneels to pet cute ducklings while the mother duck removes money from her purse' }]) }}

 #### Cascade Aligned Programming